ChrisBuilds/terminaltexteffects/docs/showroom.md

     ```
     --starting-color (XTerm [0-255] OR RGB Hex [000000-ffffff])
-                        Color for the initial text in the center of the output area. (default: ffffff)
+                        Color for the initial text in the center of the canvas. (default: ffffff)
     --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
                         Space separated, unquoted, list of colors for the character gradient (applied from bottom to top).
 If only one color is provided, the characters will be displayed in that color.
                         (default: ('8A008A', '00D1FF', 'FFFFFF'))